habibcilmd-cardiologist/dr-cil/content/en/services/mitral-valve/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "What are the symptoms of mitral valve disease?"
+      answer: "Shortness of breath, palpitations, fatigue, and leg swelling are the main symptoms."
+    - question: "How is mitral stenosis treated?"
+      answer: "Balloon valvuloplasty in suitable patients, surgical treatment in others."
+    - question: "What is MitraClip?"
+      answer: "MitraClip is a clip treatment applied via catheter in severe mitral regurgitation."
+    - question: "Can I exercise with mitral valve disease?"
+      answer: "In mild disease, yes.
+Heavy exercise should be restricted in severe disease."
+    - question: "What is life like after mitral valve surgery?"
+      answer: "After successful treatment, you can return to normal life.
+Regular follow-up is required."
 ---

 Mitral valve disease is dysfunction of the valve between the left atrium and left ventricle.
 It has two main forms: mitral stenosis and mitral regurgitation.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating mitral valve diseases.